ruth-mapr/drill/_docs/040-vagrant-setup.md

 ```

-NOTE: If a build failure occurs, the issue is not with the build itself, but a failure to write to disk.
+{% include startnote.html %}If a build failure occurs, the issue is not with the build itself, but a failure to write to disk.
 This can happen when you build outside the vagrant instance first.
-To resolve this issue, exit the user `hduser` by typing `exit` and build again as the `vagrant` user.
+To resolve this issue, exit the user `hduser` by typing `exit` and build again as the `vagrant` user. {% include endnote.html %}

 ### Step 2: Copy the Myriad Scheduler Jar Files